tr8dr/tr8dr.github.io/_posts/2021-04-12-PeggedLiquidity.markdown

   * this avoids following the price in a flash crash or just some level below which the market maker considers uneconomical

-As the prevailing market price moves (as determined by the oracle), the liquidity moves with the price.
-This will allow the market maker to participate in as many transactions as possible without having to move the liquidity position when the market moves.
+As the prevailing market price moves (as determined by the oracle), the __liquidity moves with the price__.
+This will allow the market maker to participate in as many transactions as possible without having to issue a new directive on the chain to move the liquidity position when the market moves.
+This avoids the ultra-high latency (10 - 20mins) and costs (gas) of moving the liquidity to meet the price.

 One can imagine other variations of this where the liquidity positioning only changes when the price increments by more than k%, keeping the liquidity/price offering constant for smaller moves.